Autos

 · Don’t

-and weather conditions are Don't take risks: don't cut people off in
+weather conditions are Don't take risks: don't cut people off in traffic,

-first — yield the right-of-way. keep a two-second space between your
+— yield the right-of-way. keep a two-second space between your vehicle and

-vehicle and the one ahead.
-To Cut the distractions: don’t overcrowd the
+the one ahead.
+To Cut the distractions: don’t overcrowd the vehicle

-vehicle or play loud music.
-Always check your blind spot: look in your
+or play loud music.
+Always check your blind spot:

 |